prof-rossetti/intro-to-python/exercises/data-flow-diagramming/README.md

      2. What **Information Outputs** does the system produce, and who consumes these outputs?
   2. Visually depict the flow of information using a Data Flow Diagram (DFD).
 Include any people or other "entities" within the scope of the system which provide information to the system or receive information from the system.

+You can start by sketching the DFDs on a whiteboard or piece of paper.
+Then ideally translate them into digital format using a diagramming tool like [Lucid Chart](https://www.lucidchart.com/).

 ### DFD Shapes

   + The **System** should be depicted as a rectangle with a curved top.
 This shape should be labeled to include the name of the system as a proper noun (e.g. "Class Registration System").